evrythng/digital-link.js/README.md

 1. `cd test-app && npm i`
 2. `npm run serve`
 3. Open `http://localhost:1234/index.html` in a browser of choice.
 4. Enter or type a GS1 Digital Link, and observe the validity.

 The trace steps (which matched a parser rule) are also shown, allowing you to see which parts of your input did not match any rule.
 The output of `toJsonString()` is also shown as an insight into the make-up of the URL itself.

 ## Utilities

-Since this library is based on [`apglib`](https://github.com/ldthomas/apg-js2-lib), it can do more than simply validate GS1 Digial Link URLs.
+Since this library is based on [`apglib`](https://github.com/ldthomas/apg-js2-lib), it can do more than simply validate GS1 Digital Link URLs.
 The `Utils` object allows a single Application Identifier to be validated (as well as a whole canonical URL).
 All available individual rules are available from the `Rules` object